MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-2-pen.md

 ## Support requests

-If you can still not use your pen with your Surface Hub 2S, you can [create a support request](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding).
+If you  still can't use your pen with your Surface Hub 2S, you can [create a support request](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding).
 Include the following items:

 - Results of troubleshooting steps on this page.
 - Shipping address and recipient contact information.